websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/staging-ui-reference.md

 # Staging UI Reference

 After enabling Local or Remote Live Staging for your Site, most Page configuration options are only accessible in your Staging environment.
-This prevents users from directly editing Live Pages.
+This prevents Users from directly editing Live Pages.

 Also, once staging is enabled, you can access additional options in your Staging environment.
-These options are located in the *Staging bar*, *Publish to Live* menu, and *Staging Page*.
+These options are in the *Staging bar*, *Publish to Live* menu, and *Staging Page*.

 * [Staging Bar](#staging-bar)
 * [Publish to Live](#publish-to-live)